 This bill proposes to rename the State Commission for Human Rights to the Alaska State Commission for Civil Rights, reflecting a shift in terminology.
 It includes provisions for the removal of commissioners, allowing the governor to remove a commissioner for cause, which encompasses incompetence, neglect of duty, and misconduct.
 The bill mandates that the governor provide a copy of the charges and allow the commissioner an opportunity for defense before removal.
-Additionally, it requires the commission to produce an annual report by November 15 each year, detailing civil rights issues encountered and potentially recommending legislative actions.
+Additionally, it requires the commission to produce an annual report on civil rights issues encountered in the previous year, which must be made available electronically to the public and the legislature.

-Further amendments in the bill clarify the definition of "employer" to include various organizations while excluding those that are exclusively social or not organized for private profit.
-The bill also establishes that local municipalities can create and support their own civil rights commissions, with the authority to determine membership and operational procedures.
-Overall, the bill aims to enhance the structure and function of civil rights oversight in Alaska, ensuring accountability and clearer definitions within the law.
+Further amendments in the bill clarify the definition of "employer" for the purposes of civil rights, excluding certain organizations that are not organized for private profit.
+It also establishes that local municipalities can create and support their own civil rights commissions, with the authority to determine membership and operational procedures.
+The bill aims to enhance the structure and function of civil rights oversight in Alaska, ensuring that the commission's work is more transparent and accountable.

 Statutes affected: